adithimanjunath/Usecase-OptimalRoute/README.md

 Incorporates Haversine formula for calculating distances between stations.
 Provides a user-friendly web interface for interaction.

-This is a single use case of the project "Train Management System": https://github.com/Yamini-hari/Advanced-Databases-Team-NoSQL-Ninjas---Train-Tracking-System
+This is single use case of big project "Train Management System": https://github.com/Yamini-hari/Advanced-Databases-Team-NoSQL-Ninjas---Train-Tracking-System